📦 We Ship Most Orders From Our USA Facility The Same Business Day!

 Skin Ulcers and Open Sores

 Ulcerative lesions caused by Aeromonas hydrophila or Vibrio species can deepen and become life-threatening without intervention.
-Fish Zithro's tissue-penetrating properties help deliver the antibiotic deep into wound sites, promoting faster healing.
+Bird Zithro's tissue-penetrating properties help deliver the antibiotic deep into wound sites, promoting faster healing.

 Dropsy and Systemic Septicemia